-The Low Income Home Energy Assistance Program (LIHEAP) is an income based utility assistance program contracted by CCS with the Lane County Human Services Commission.
-The LIHEAP utility assistance is available to all households in Lane County meeting low-income guidelines, regardless of the type of heating used or the participants’ utility company.
+The Low Income Home Energy Assistance Program (LIHEAP) is a federal income-based utility assistance program provided by CCS through a contract with the Lane County Human Services Division.
+LIHEAP utility assistance is available to all households in Lane County meeting low-income guidelines (see chart above), regardless of the type of heating used or the participants’ utility company.

-Eugene Water and Electric Board (EWEB) Customer Care
+Eugene Water & Electric Board (EWEB) Customer Care (ECC)

-EWEB Customer Care Program begins October 1.
-Call for an appointment on the first business day of each month after 8 am.
-The applicant who comes for an appointment must be listed on the bill or be the recognized spouse or legal partner of the person listed on the bill.
-Applicants must bring an EWEB bill, however bills do not have to be past due or show a balance.
+EWEB Customer Care Program begins on the first business day in October.
+EWEB customers who meet the low-income guidelines (see chart above), call for an appointment on the first business day of each month after 9 am.
+The household may not have already received ECC assistance during the current heating season.
+The applicant who comes for an appointment must be listed on the bill or be recognized by EWEB as the spouse or legal partner of the person listed on the bill.
+Applicants must bring a current EWEB bill, but bills do not have to be past due or show a balance due.

 The Oregon Energy Assistance Program (OEAP) is limited to Pacific Power customers who meet low-income guidelines (see chart above) and are in danger of being disconnected.
 Due to the different scope of the programs, LIHEAP does outreach to inform applicants while the OEAP program is mostly by referral from Pacific Power.
 These programs are not mutually exclusive and a client may use them both in the same program year.

-Oregon Heat also provides assistance for customers of Pacific Power customers and a few other utilities.
-The customer must have past due bills and have made a payment in the last 90 days.
+Heat Oregon also provides assistance for customers of Pacific Power customers and a few other utilities.
+The customer must have past due bill and have made a payment in the last 90 days.

 Springfield Utility Board (SUB)